Asso-MO5/virtual_micral_n/CONTRIBUTING.md

 Clang-Tidy is on its way.

-Prefer high level explanation on classes than line by line paraphrase in comments.
+Prefer high level explanation on classes over line by line paraphrase in comments.
 If it can be explained by naming a variable or a function, don't use comments.

 Prefer positiveness in your naming, to protect from double (or worse) negations.